-Learning about an auto insurance premium increase can be a serious bummer, especially for safe drivers with clean records.
+Learning about an auto insurance premium increase can be a bummer, especially for safe drivers with clean records.

 Thankfully, there are steps motorists can take to limit hikes in their rates.